airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 app.css
 ```

-## Customizing the font size
+## Customizing Bootstrap's font size

 Now let's look at how we can go about customizing the font size in Bootstrap.

+### Locating Bootstrap's customizable variables

+If we take a peak inside [Bootstrap Sass][], we can see that dozens of customizable variables are listed in the [`bootstrap/_variables.scss` file][variables.scss].
+To change the font size, we'll want to customize the `$font-size-base` variable.

-Notice that the value of the `$font-size-base` variable in the [`_variables.scss` file][variables.scss] is used for calculating a variety of other important variables.
+The value of the `$font-size-base` variable in is used for calculating a variety of other important variables in the same file.
 For example 8 of the lines below rely on `$font-size-base`:

 ```scss
 $font-size-base:          14px !default;